 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

-Common commercial smoker configurations
+Common commercial smoker configurations and pricing

 Cooking with an offset smoker requires maintaining the fuel in the fuel box and then manipulating the airflow from the fuel box to the cooking chamber to maintain an ideal temperature.
 Offset smokers are known for their ability to imbue foods with a rich wood and smoke flavor, but they require a deft hand and lots of attention.

 A popular choice for indoor commercial kitchens, vertical (or upright) smokers come in both single- and double-door models with various configurations in terms of the number of racks, setting options and general capacity.

-Vertical smokers can have any fuel source.
-Established upright smoker brands include Royall Grills, Town and Fire Magic, and prices are typically around $3,500 for small models, $6,000 for medium refrigerator-sized models, and tens of thousands of dollars for large custom installations.
+Vertical smoker pricing: Established upright smoker brands include Royall Grills, Town and Fire Magic.
+Prices are typically around $3,500 for small models; $6,000 for medium refrigerator-sized models; and tens of thousands of dollars for large custom installations.

 Base-style smokers have space for wood chips (for flavoring), and since they’re usually electric, they’re approved for indoor restaurant use in many areas.
 The downside to this smoker configuration is the size.
-Smoker bases are best for restaurants that do not primarily serve barbecue but want to add a wood-infused flavor to just a few dishes.
-They are often used for finishing dishes rather than for cooking them completely from start to finish.
+Smoker bases are best for restaurants that do not primarily serve barbecue but want to add a wood-infused flavor to a few dishes.
+They are often used for finishing dishes rather than for cooking them entirely from start to finish.
 Compact smokers can also be custom-made to fit unique spaces, which is usually much more expensive but does offer a solution for those who require unique dimensions.

-Rotisserie smoker pricing: Small rotisserie smokers start at around $700, but you can find large smokers for well over $21,000.
+Rotisserie smoker pricing: Small rotisserie smokers start at around $700, but you can find large smokers for well over $20,000.
 It should be noted, though, that large rotisserie smokers may hold as much as 500 pounds of pork or 80 whole chickens at a time, which makes the corresponding price understandable.
 Reputable brands of rotisserie smokers include Cookshack, Cadillac Cookers, Equipex and BKI.